xlurio/gee/README.md

 ## Introduction

-This is a full-stack web application built to provide [brief description of the application's purpose and main functionality].
-It allows users to [mention the core features or user actions it supports].
+Community driven web platform to mark and find places for people with diet restriction to eat wherever they go.

 ## Features